kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 }
 ```

-We add an if statement to a `CustomerBean` class:
+We add an if statement to the `CustomerBean` class:

 ```java
 if (restProperties.isOrderServiceEnabled()) {